Dilip-14/Code-Demo/README.md

 2.Move Dataset File:

-Place the downloaded CSV dataset file (e.g.,MSFT.csv) in the same directory as the Jupyter Notebook file.
+Place the downloaded CSV dataset file <bold>MSFT.csv</bold> in the same directory as the Jupyter Notebook file.

 3.Launch Jupyter Notebook: